dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/windows-service.md

   When creating a project in Visual Studio, use the **ASP.NET Core Application (.NET Framework)** template.

 * If the app receives requests from the Internet (not just from an internal network), it must use the [HTTP.sys](xref:fundamentals/servers/httpsys) web server (formerly known as [WebListener](xref:fundamentals/servers/weblistener) for ASP.NET Core 1.x apps) rather than [Kestrel](xref:fundamentals/servers/kestrel).
-IIS is recommended for use as a reverse proxy server with Kestrel for edge deployments.
+Use of IIS in a reverse proxy server configuration with Kestrel is an option for edge deployments.
 For more information, see [When to use Kestrel with a reverse proxy](xref:fundamentals/servers/kestrel#when-to-use-kestrel-with-a-reverse-proxy).

 ## Get started